CaringalML/Remote-Traffic-Lights-with-LoRa-/README.md

 ## Overview

-This project implements a remote-controlled traffic light system using two LoRa-enabled microcontrollers: the **XIAO ESP32S3** (transmitter) and the **Lilygo T-Beam** (receiver).
-Leveraging the LoRa communication protocol and Adafruit IO integration, you can monitor and control LEDs that simulate a traffic light setup from anywhere with an internet connection.
+This project implements a portable, remote-controlled **traffic light system** designed for **Temporary Traffic Management (TTM)** zones in **New Zealand**.
+It uses **two LoRa-enabled microcontrollers**—the **XIAO ESP32S3** (transmitter) and the **Lilygo T-Beam** (receiver)—to wirelessly control traffic lights **without any internet or Wi-Fi connection**.

+The system uses **only Red and Green lights**, mirroring the manual stop/go paddles commonly used in TTM sites with a 30 km/h speed limit.
+This makes it suitable for deployment in remote, hazard-prone, or network-limited environments.

+---

+## ℹ️ Why Only Red and Green?

+New Zealand’s Temporary Traffic Management standards for low-speed zones (typically 30 km/h) use only **Red** and **Green** lights.
+Amber/Yellow lights are omitted because drivers are expected to stop immediately when the red light shows, minimizing hesitation and confusion.

 ---